Tajlott21/StackMp3Player-complete-/README.md

 This is a knowledge experiment to test my newly gained knowledge of how the stack data structure works.

-The current issue i am experiencing is that when the usr wants to play he next/previous song, the stack variable will not update.
+The current issue i am experiencing is that when the user wants to play he next/previous song, the stack variable will not update.
+In other words, I would like to restack the stack.